chanzuckerberg/czi-oss-training/03-improving-oss-impact/02-create-new-oss.md

 ## Preliminary Considerations 🧱

-Once you've decided to create a new OSS project, you can begin discussing the following details and aligning members of your team, organization stakeholders, and the open source community.
+Once you've decided to create a new OSS project, you can begin discussing the following details and aligning team members, organization stakeholders, and the open source community.

 - **Open Source Values:** Discuss and document some principles for your corporate open source partnership, like building for interoperability, [transparent communication](../02-participating-in-oss/03-good-corporate-oss-citizen.md/#tips-for-transparent-communication-💡), and more.
-- **User Workflows:** As in any software development project, think about potential users, their workflows, needs, and pain points.
+- **User Workflows:** As in any software development project, consider potential users, their workflows, needs, and pain points.
 Additionally, consider the open source alignment and expectations of individuals and corporate users of your project.
 - **Project Roadmap:** Define a well-structured roadmap that balances organization and open source community goals.
 Outline the project's milestones, features, and anticipated releases, and offer a direction for the project's evolution.
 - **Preliminary Governance:** Discuss potential open source governance strategies, like including corporate stakeholders in project leadership, having a community-focused advisory board, targeting to join a community organization or federation in the future, and more, as all these considerations will influence the initial development practices.
 - **Licenses and CLAs:** Select an appropriate [OSI-approved open source license](../01-intro-to-os/02-types-of-oss.md/#oss-licenses-🧑‍⚖️) to dictate how the project can be used and distributed based on organizational policy, open source values, and motivations [^1].
 Corporations must also establish Contributor License Agreements (CLAs) to govern contributions, ensuring that all contributors grant the necessary permissions for their contributions to be included in the project.